Kuhn poker

-Kuhn poker is an extremely simplified form of poker developed by Harold W. Kuhn as a simple model zero-sum two-player imperfect-information game, amenable to a complete game-theoretic analysis.
-In Kuhn poker, the deck includes only three playing cards, for example a King, Queen, and Jack.
-One card is dealt to each player, which may place bets similarly to a standard poker.
-If both players bet or both players pass, the player with the higher card wins, otherwise, the betting player wins.
+Kuhn poker is a simplified form of poker developed by Harold W. Kuhn as a simple model zero-sum two-player imperfect-information game, amenable to a complete game-theoretic analysis.
+In Kuhn poker, the deck includes only three playing cards, for example, a King, Queen, and Jack.
+Both players are dealt a card, and they may choose to bet or check.
+If both players bet or both players check, the player with the higher card wins.
+Otherwise, the betting player wins.

 Game description

 In conventional poker terms, a game of Kuhn poker proceeds as follows: